-One of the greatest benefits to photo-a-day projects is that the project forces you to explore a multitude of different subjects rather than just focusing on a couple of your favorite things.
+One of the greatest benefits of photo-a-day projects is that the project forces you to explore a multitude of different subjects rather than just focusing on a couple of your favorite things.
 Sometimes it’s hard enough to find time to visit a favorite location once a week.
-It’s unlikely that you’ll be able to visit your favorite natural area or photograph your favorite subject day after day.
+It’s unlikely that you'll be able to visit your favorite natural area or photograph your favorite subject day after day.
 As long as you place no limits on your subject material, you might find yourself doing street photography one day, macro images the next and nighttime photography the day after that.

 Building a Portfolio

 Most photographers do daily projects to polish their skills, but you may choose to do your project as a way to build a large and diverse body of work.
 There are several benefits to building a large portfolio: First, you'll have plenty of images across a variety of genres should you ever need to show them to potential clients or art buyers.

 The other – and arguably larger benefit – is that you'll have a progression of your own work to study.
 Compare the first images in your project to your most recent images, and you'll be able to see how you've grown or how your style has changed.